geisa/specification/source/definitions.rst

-Definitions, Acryonyms, and Apprviations
+Definitions, Acryonyms, and Abbreviations
 ----------------------------------------

 ..
-    Clear definitions
-    for all
+    Clear definitions for all terms,
-    terms,
-    ancrony s,
-    and abbrevivations
+    acronyms, and abbreviations
-    uses in the document
+    used in the document

 ADC
     Analog-to-digital conversion